-- (f) Section four hundred and ten: Insert after the word "if" the words "it has been made after the arræst of the accused unless the accused has bæen cautioned that he need not say anything, Ibut that if he does, whatever he says may be griven in evidence for or against him, and it has been made in the presence of some person other than a constable, warder, or other officer of police or of a gaol, who has taken it down in writing, and read it over to the accused, and it has been signed by the accused, or if". - (g) Section four hundred and eighteen: In subsection one omit the words "sixty-seven to eighty-one incllusive" and insert in lieu thereof the words "sixty-seven to seventy-eight E, inclusive, or under sections seventy-nine, eighty, or eighty-one."
+(f) Section four hundred and ten, subsection one: Insert after the word "statement" the words "by an accused person", and omit after the word "against" the words "an accused person" and substitute therefor the words "him if it has been made in answer to questions after his arrest unless he has been cautioned that he need not say anything, but that if he does whatever he says may be given in evidence for or against him, and it has been made in the presence of some person other than a constable, warder, or other officer of police or of a gaol under the rank of sergeant or senior warder who has taken it down in writing and read it over to the accused and he has been given an opportunity of correcting it if he wishes to do so, or if ".

+(g) Section four hundred and eighteen: In subsection one omit the words "sixty-seven to eighty-one inclusive" and insert in lieu thereof the words "sixty-seven to seventy-eight E, inclusive, or under sections seventy-nine, eighty, or eighty-one."

-20. The following section is inserted next after section four hundred and fourteen of the Principal Act :---
+20. The following sections are inserted next after section four hundred and fourteen of the Principal Act:-

 414A.
-On the hearing of any charge under this or any Act before a justice or justices, it shall not be necessary for any person who has made a scientific examination of any article or body to give evidence of the result of such examination, but a certificate under the hand of such person setting out the facts and conclusions he has arrived at shall be prima facie evidence thereof.
+On the hearing of any charge under this or any Act before a justice or justices, it shall not be necessary for any person who has made a scientific examination of any article or body to give evidence of the result of such examination, but a certificate certificate under the hand of such person setting out the facts and conclusions he has arrived at shall be prima facie evidence thereof.